There are two types of boundaries:

 Boundaries between the interior of the region and the exterior of the region

-Boundaries between subdomains—these are boundaries in the interior of the region
+Boundaries between subdomains - these are boundaries in the interior of the region

 Boundary conditions, either Dirichlet or generalized Neumann, apply only to boundaries between the interior and exterior of the region.
 This is because the toolbox formulation uses the weak form of PDEs.
 See Finite Element Method (FEM) Basics.
 In the weak formulation you do not specify boundary conditions between subdomains, even if coefficients are discontinuous between subdomains.
-So &tm_partialdifferentialequationtoolbox; does not support defining boundary conditions on subdomain boundaries.
+So the toolbox does not support defining boundary conditions on subdomain boundaries.

 For example, look at a rectangular region with a circular subdomain.
 The red numbers are the subdomain labels, the black numbers are the edge segment labels.